-Weekly seminars have also been quite productive for my learning journey, providing invaluable insights into CBC parameter estimation methodologies, modeling and characterization of the detectors, solving equations numerically with Python, and testing general relativity (GR).
-These sessions have also enhanced my practical skills, such as navigating computational tools and efficiently running codes on both my local machine and the computer clusters.
+Weekly seminars also provided valuable insights into CBC parameter estimation methodologies, modeling and characterization of the detectors, solving equations numerically with Python, and testing general relativity (GR).
+Additionally, the visit to the Hanford LIGO site enhanced my understanding of detector operations and the complexities of gravitational wave detection.